-Multi-media filters typically have three layers, consisting of anthracite, sand and garnet.
+Multi-media filters for multimedia filtration typically have three layers, consisting of anthracite, sand and garnet.
 These are often the media of choice because of the differences in mass between the materials.
-Garnet is by far the heaviest per unit volume, sand is intermediate while anthracite is the lightest.
+Garnet is by far the heaviest per unit volume, sand is intermediate while anthracite is the lightest filtration media.
 The idea behind using these three media of differing densities is that anthracite media, with the largest particle size, will stratify on top following backwash while the intermediate size media (sand) will settle in the middle and garnet, the heaviest but having the smallest particle diameter, will settle to the bottom.

 This filter media arrangement allows the largest dirt particles to be removed near the top of the media bed with the smaller and smaller dirt particles being retained deeper and deeper in the media.
 This allows much longer filter run times between backwash and much more efficient dirt or turbidity removal.
 Sand filters typically remove particles down to 25-50 microns while a well-operated multi-media filter may remove particles from 10-25 microns.